• Home

 Ownership of the world’s natural resources is one step removed from the Creator and is based on the principle of Dominion; the biblical statement that the people of God exist to care for the Creation of God.

 We the people, betrayed this purpose for which we were created.
 This betrayal began in Eden and has never been rectified.
+We the people needs to be retired as an idea to be replaced by we the citizens who add value to the things of God to build his kingdom.

 Our ownership, that is the possession of the planet by the people of God, comes directly from God, not indirectly through government.